-• Payment can be made to the Ramsey County Assessor's Office at any time, with interest accrued to December 31st of the year in which such payment is made.
-Contact the Ramsey County Auditor's Office to find out the payoff amount.
+• Payment can be made to the Ramsey County Auditor at any time, with interest accrued to December 31st of the year in which such payment is made.
+Contact the Ramsey County Assessor's Office to find out the payoff amount.